Differential cross-section measurements of the production of four charged leptons in association with two jets using the ATLAS detector: Data and simulation

 The data used in this measurement correspond to an integrated luminosity of 140~\ifb and were recorded using single-lepton and multi-lepton triggers.
 The minimum trigger thresholds on transverse momentum depends on the lepton flavour, lepton multiplicity and data-taking periods, and vary between $20-26$ \GeV~and $8-24$ \GeV~for the single-lepton and multi-lepton triggers, respectively.
 The leptons that fire the trigger are required to be part of the four-lepton system that defines the signal region of the analysis (discussed in Section~\ref{sec:evsel}).
 The trigger efficiency for inclusive \zzjj{} events is close to unity.

 The signal and background processes were modelled using Monte Carlo (MC) event generator simulations.
 Strong \zzjj{} production was modelled using \sherpa{}~2.2.2~\cite{Bothmann:2019yzt}.
 The fully leptonic final state was simulated using matrix elements at next-to-leading-order (NLO) accuracy in perturbative QCD for up to one additional parton and at leading-order (LO) accuracy for up to three additional parton emissions.
-Samples for the loop-induced process \(gg \to ZZ\) were simulated using matrix elements accurate a leading order (LO) in QCD for up to one additional parton emission, normalised using an \mfl{}-dependent $k$-factor at NLO accuracy in QCD, and \cite{Caola:2015psa,Caola:2016trd} including an additional correction to reproduce next-to-next-to-leading-order (NNLO) calculations inclusively \cite{Passarino:2013bha,LHCHiggsCrossSectionWorkingGroup:2016ypw}.
+Samples for the loop-induced process \(gg \to ZZ\) were simulated using matrix elements accurate a leading order (LO) in QCD for up to one additional parton emission, normalised using an \mfl{}-dependent $k$-factor at NLO accuracy in QCD~\cite{Caola:2015psa,Caola:2016trd}, and including an additional, constant correction of about 1.2 to reproduce next-to-next-to-leading-order (NNLO) calculations for the Higgs-mediated process~\cite{Passarino:2013bha,LHCHiggsCrossSectionWorkingGroup:2016ypw}.
+Despite of the approximation of NNLO effects, the normalisation uncertainty for the \(gg \to ZZ\) process is still conservatively considered from the NLO calculation.
 The matrix element calculations were matched and merged with the \sherpa{} parton shower based on Catani--Seymour dipole factorisation~\cite{Gleisberg:2008fv,Schumann:2007mg} using the MEPS@NLO prescription~\cite{Hoeche:2011fd,Hoeche:2012yf,Catani:2001cc,Hoeche:2009rj}.
 The virtual QCD corrections were provided by the \textsc{OpenLoops} library~\cite{Buccioni:2019sur,Cascioli:2011va,Denner:2016kdg}.
 The \textsc{NNPDF3.0nnlo} set of parton distribution functions (PDF) were used~\cite{Ball:2014uwa}, along with the dedicated set of tuned parton-shower parameters developed by the \sherpa{} authors.
 This prediction is referred to as \sherpa{} strong \zzjj{}.